Film: Steamboat Bill, Jr.

 , which led to the loss of his artistic independence and soon the ruin of his career.

 - Blatant Lies: "That must have happened when the dough fell in the tool chest."

 - By Wall That Is Holey: The Trope Maker.
 As Buster is standing in front of a building, the whole front facade of the building falls down on Buster—but fortunately the open window nearly fits over the spot where Buster is standing.

 - The Dandy: Bill Jr., who arrives at his father's steamboat in a beret, an ornate suit, and a ridiculous pencil mustache.
 His rough, tough father is horrified.

-- Drowning Pit: Bill Sr. drowning in his prison cell, after the cyclone blows the tornado
+- Drowning Pit: Bill Sr. drowning in his cell, after the cyclone blows the jail cabin into the river.

 - Iconic Outfit: The famous porkpie hat is used for a gag.
 Bill Sr., horrified at Bill Jr.'s dumb beret, takes him to a hat shop.
 He tries on a succession of hats that are almost but not quite identical to his standard porkpie.
 When he finally gets the porkpie, he quickly throws it away.